aashuparajuli/markdown-to-html/README.md

 - links
 - italics using underscore
+- pass in filepaths using command-line arguments

 ## Long-term

+- create a bash script to run the file 100 times and average results, using command-line arguments for filepaths
+  - for bash script: use `command time`, not time
+  - automatically delete created files before and after testing
 - images
+- allow headers to be placed within list elements
 - use 2 line breaks to separate elements
 - nested bullet points
 - bold using asterisks